-(c) to open and maintain such accounts at a bank approved by the Treasurer as are required from time to time; and
+(c) to open and maintain such accounts at a bank approved by the Treasurer as are required from time to time;

-(d) to apply for, or to join in the making of an application for —
+(d) to apply for, or to join in the making of an application for, intellectual property rights; and

-(i) a patent; or

-(ii) the registration of an industrial design.
+(e) to accept any gift or other payment if it is absolute or subject to conditions that the Institute would be able to satisfy.

 (3) The Institute may, by writing bearing the common seal of the Institute, delegate to a director or to an officer or employee of the Institute or of the Department, either generally or otherwise as provided by the instrument of delegation, all or any of its powers or duties under this Act, except this power of delegation.

 (4) A power or duty delegated under subsection (3) may be exercised or performed by the delegate in accordance with the instrument of delegation and, when so exercised or performed, shall for the purposes of this Act be deemed to have been exercised or performed by the Institute.

 [Section 6 amended by No. 53 of 2003 s.
-90.]
+90; No. 23 of 2008 s.
+5.]

 7. Common seal of Institute